 Refugees and asylum seekers

-Initiatives to support refugees and asylum seekers in achieving long-term skilled employment in NSW.
+Initiatives to support refugees and asylum seekers are available to help them achieve long-term skilled employment in NSW.

 The refugee support initiatives are designed to support refugees through access to fee-free training under Smart and Skilled and provide employment support aimed at maximising their contribution to our State through achieving long-term skilled employment.